- Venue and Map

 Venue and Map

 The venue will be the Falcon Ballroom at Le Méridien Dubai Hotel & Conference Centre, situated on Airport Road, next to Dubai International Airport.
-The venue is marked in red on the map below.
+The venue is marked in red on the map of the area immediately below.
+Keep scrolling down for a floor plan showing where the Falcon Ballroom is in relation to both entrances to the building.

 Advice about Travel